melissajclark/wp-content/plugins/ricg-responsive-images/readme.md

 This plugin works by including all available image sizes for each image upload.
 Whenever WordPress outputs the image through the media uploader, or whenever a featured image is generated, those sizes will be included in the image tag via the [srcset](http://css-tricks.com/responsive-images-youre-just-changing-resolutions-use-srcset/) attribute.

+##Contribution Guidelines

+Please submit pull requests to our dev branch.
+If your contribution requires such, please aim to include appropriate tests with your pr as well.

 ##Documentation

 ###For General Users